How to Grow a Beautiful Small-Space Garden (Flowers, Ferns, and Herbs)

 impatiens in blue container

-Last year we prepped a small area in the back of the yard to make a new herb garden.
-Right now, it is overgrown with oregano and parsley.
-Our sage, thyme, and mint are in pots.
+A few years ago, we prepped a small area in the back of the yard to make a new herb garden.
+This area of the backyard gets enough sun for the herbs to thrive.
+As you can see, it has become overgrown with oregano, thyme, and parsley.
+Our sage, rosemary, and mint are in pots.

 herb garden